Zynerba Pharmaceuticals Announ - GuruFocus.com

+Zygel™ achieved statistically significant and clinically meaningful improvements from baseline in multiple efficacy assessments and was generally well-tolerated through 38 weeks of treatment

-DEVON, Pa., Nov.
-29, 2022 (GLOBE NEWSWIRE) -- Zynerba Pharmaceuticals, Inc. ( ZYNE), the leader in innovative pharmaceutically-produced transdermal cannabinoid therapies for orphan neuropsychiatric disorders, today announced the presentation of a poster at the 61st Annual Meeting of the American College of Neuropsychopharmacology, being held December 4-7, 2022 in Phoenix, Ariz.
-A copy of the poster will be made available on the Zynerba corporate website following the presentation at www.zynerba.com/publications.
+DEVON, Pa., Dec.
+05, 2022 (GLOBE NEWSWIRE) -- Zynerba Pharmaceuticals, Inc. ( ZYNE), the leader in innovative pharmaceutically-produced transdermal cannabinoid therapies for orphan neuropsychiatric disorders, presented positive long-term 38-week data from the Phase 2 INSPIRE trial with Zygel in children and adolescents with 22q11.2 deletion syndrome (22q).
+The data were presented in a poster at the 61st Annual Meeting of the American College of Neuropsychopharmacology, being held December 4-7, 2022 in Phoenix, Arizona.
+A copy of the poster is available on the Zynerba corporate website at www.zynerba.com/publications.

+The poster, titled, “An Open-Label Tolerability and Efficacy Study of ZYN002 (Cannabidiol) Administered as a Transdermal Gel to Children and Adolescents with 22q11.2 Deletion Syndrome (INSPIRE),” shows that through 38-weeks of treatment, statistically significant improvements were seen in children and adolescents treated with Zygel in the Pediatric Anxiety Rating Scale (PARS-R), all five scales of the Anxiety, Depression and Mood Scale (ADAMS), and all five subscales of the Aberrant Behavior Checklist – Community (ABC-C).
+These results are consistent with the previously reported 14-week treatment data suggesting a positive risk-benefit profile for Zygel in improving anxiety-related and behavioral symptoms in children and adolescents with 22q when added to a stable standard of care.

+“The 38-week data from the Phase 2 INSPIRE trial suggest children and adolescents with 22q who received Zygel over a longer term continued to show improvement in anxiety-related and behavioral symptoms,” said Armando Anido, Chairman and Chief Executive Officer of Zynerba.
+“These data provide additional support and reinforce our belief in the potential of Zygel for the treatment of anxiety and behavioral symptoms in children and adolescents with 22q.”

 About Zygel